JohnNmiMa/LPTHW/README.md

-Here are the practice exercises code for the LPTHW online Python class.
+### Here are the practice exercises code for the LPTHW (Learn Python The Hard Way) online Python class.
+LPTHW was offered as part of the Thinkful.com PIP (Programming in Python) class.

 1. **firstprog.py, numbers.py, printing.py, morePrinting.py** - printing
 1. **printingSquared.py** - printing formatters